SovereignCloudStack/sovereigncloudstack.org/README.md

 ## 10. Background Animation

 The **background animation** visually represents the concept described on the landing page: a **cloud platform** that is  connected, standardized, and collaboratively built.
 The animation reflects this vision through interconnected clouds of particles, symbolizing integration, interoperability, and a dynamic global community.
+It can be switched off by users that want to avoid increased power consumption on e.g. mobile devices.

 ### Key Features